ToxicFrog/doom-mods/gzap/doc/new-wads.md

 ### Unreachable checks

 You may encounter checks that are unreachable in normal play.
-For example, Going Down Turbo MAP12 has a red key that exists purely for visual effect and cannot be collected by the player.
+For example, Doom 2 MAP07 ("Dead Simple") contains a BFG in a hidden room that can only be opened in multiplayer.

 If you encounter one of these, you can mark it unreachable using the `ap_scan_unreachable` cvar.
 You can mark the next check you touch unreachable (and then use `noclip` to